theluxury/emacs-profile/memsql.md

 ## Linux Pop Quiz

-1: The rsa that is in ~/.ssh/ on master is not in child aggregator yet.
+1: The rsa file that is in ~/.ssh/ on master is not in child aggregator yet.
 I found this out by trying

     ssh ip-10-0-1-110.ec2.internal -v